Tracardi/tracardi-api/docs/upgrade.md

 !!!
 Warning

-    Upgrades of minor versions of Tracardi may cause data loss.
+    Upgrades of minor or development versions of Tracardi may cause data loss.
+Each development version is marked with `-dev` suffix.

 # Upgrades post version 0.7.2

-Tracardi version 0.7.2 introduced a feature that allows data migration between versions.
-Each new installation creates a new emtpy Tracardi database.
-The data can be migrated from old version to the new one.
-To do this please click on `maintenance/migration` find the migration script from old version, and follow the instructions.
+In Tracardi version 0.7.2, a feature was introduced that allows for data migration between versions.
+Each new Tracardi installation creates a new, empty database, and the data from an old version can be migrated to the new one.
+To perform this migration, follow these steps:

+* Navigate to the maintenance/migration page.
+* Locate the migration script from the old version.
+* Follow the instructions provided in the script to complete the data migration.

+Note that this feature is only available in Tracardi version 0.7.2 and higher.
+If you are using an older version, you will need to upgrade to at least 0.7.2 in order to access this functionality.

 !!!
 Warning

-    Please notice the when you make a lot of upgrades of Tracardi the system creates a lot of new indices indices this way you may reach the Elasticsearch limit of 1000 indices.
-To solve this you may increase the limit in Elasticsearch configuration or delete the indices used by old Tracardi versions.
-Version 0.8.0 has this feature in the GUI.
-Older versions have an API tha can be used to delete old indices, for example a HTTP DELETE call to `/indices/version/0.7.2` should delete the 0.7.2 version indices.
+     If you perform multiple upgrades of Tracardi, the system will create a large number of new indices, which may cause you to reach the Elasticsearch limit of 1000 indices.
+To resolve this issue, you can either increase the limit in the Elasticsearch configuration or delete the indices used by old
-    Please test new installation thoroughly before deleting old data because after deletion there is no way to revert system to the old version.
+     Tracardi versions.
+Tracardi version 0.8.0 includes a feature in the GUI to delete old indices.
+If you are using an older version, you can use the API to delete old indices, such as issuing a HTTP DELETE call to /indices/version/0.7.2 to delete the 0.7.2 version indices.
+However, be cautious when deleting old data, as there is no way to revert the system to an older version once the data has been deleted.
+It is important to thoroughly test your new Tracardi installation before deleting any old data.